victorabarros/nsq-service-self-driven/article/README.md

 ### Step Three - Python Consumer

-NSQ has a lot of libaries to help on implementation.
+NSQ has a lot of libraries to help with implementation.
 Let' start with python one:

-First create the directory on root of the project.
+First, create the directory on the root of the project.

 ```sh
 mkdir pyreader
 ```

-The library make ower life much easier, these few lines is enougth to read the messages.
+The library makes ower life much easier, these few lines are enough to read the messages.
 Write the `pyreader/app.py`.

 ```py